Dreadrith/Unity_CameraUtility/README.md

 ![image](https://i.imgur.com/5fow365.gif)

 ## Features
-- Easily snap the Scene view to the position and rotation of the Game view camera.
+- Snap the Scene view to the position and rotation of the Game view camera or vice versa.
-- Quickly snap the Game view camera to the position and rotation of the Scene view camera.
-- Streamline your workflow by synchronizing views between Scene and Game modes.

 ## How to Use
 1. Open the Unity Editor.